idekerlab/MuSIC/README.md

 2. bash \<outprefix\>.sh
 3. Hierarchy is written in file \<outprefix\>.louvain.ddot with specific protein assignment for each system available in file \<outprefix\>.louvain.termStats

+*Note: maximum clique finding is NP-hard, although utilized a heuristic approach, CliXO can still take a long time to finish.*

 ## Webpage
 https://nrnb.org/music/